“It’s not the tools that you have faith in – tools are just tools. They work, or they don’t work. It’s people you have faith in or not.” – Steve Jobs

 Many tools require regular updates in order to get the most out of them.
 And sometimes, these updates may come with a price tag.
 Then, you may run into the issue where the upgraded version is more cumbersome than the older version, leading to employee hesitation.

 Implementing software means everyone has to learn how to use it and not everyone has the same level of technological skills.
 Having to learn a new tool can be intimidating, especially if you think that the current one you use does the job just fine.
 If something’s not broken, then why should we attempt to fix it, right?

-While many tools come with a free plan option, they are always limited in comparison to the paid plans.
-Whoever said that they best things in life came free was obviously not talking about productivity tools.
+While many tools come with a free plan option, they are always limited in comparison to paid plans.
+Whoever said that the best things in life came free was obviously not talking about productivity tools.

 Weighing in on the pros and cons, you can see how there are factors that help increase productivity and ones that do the complete opposite.
 This goes to show that it’s not the tool that determines whether productivity is a given, but how the tool is used.

 Productivity tools aren’t going anywhere.
 As long as there is the need to digitize tasks and processes, there’s going to be the need for an application to do it.
 The success of the industry also indicates that the production of tools isn’t likely to slow down.